 Who Should Apply

-The Founder Institute is designed to help founders at the pre-seed stage.
+The Founder Institute is designed to help founders and teams at the pre-seed stage.
 This includes;

 - Aspiring founders who are still employed full-time